 In the spirit of good advice from good friends, your friends at Smile.io have put together a list of the 5 best referral programs on the planet.
 We’ve even included some tips on how to take your referral program to the next level.

-First and foremost, Uber has done an excellent job of marketing its referral program.
-At this point it is very rare to find someone who wasn’t introduced to Uber through their referral program, and even rarer to find someone who hasn’t even heard of it.
-This is because Uber doesn’t just pump up their brand, they also advertise their referral program as a key part of it.
-Uber knows that a great referral program can’t excite customers if they never hear about it in the first place.
+First and foremost, Goodfood has done an excellent job of marketing its referral program.
+At this point it is very rare to find someone who wasn’t introduced to Goodfood through their referral program.
+This is because Goodfood doesn’t just pump up their brand with special discounts and offers, they also advertise their referral program as a key part of it through emails, social media advertising, and physical flyers.
+Goodfood knows that a great referral program can’t excite customers if they never hear about it in the first place.

 Facebook's Referral Program is As Easy As Making a Friend